ryjen/the-fatherless/script-scenes.md

 ### **Scene 19 – Public Punishment (Crucifixion Foreshadowing)**

-**Location:** Roman city square, crowded with citizens and soldiers **Action:**
+**Location:** Aurelian city square, crowded with citizens and soldiers **Action:**

 * Sael continues teaching publicly; guards arrest him for cult affiliation.
 * He is placed in a public torture device; the full truth of his **birth and cult ties** is displayed.
 * For his **incestuous conception and popularity**, he is fitted with a **crown of thorns**, echoing Bald Julius Caesar imagery.
-* The crowd reacts with astonishment; Roman society becomes divided.
+* The crowd reacts with astonishment; Aurelian society becomes divided.
   **Camera / Visuals:**
 * Wide shots of the square, tension palpable.
-* Close-ups on Sael, calm and accepting; followers, horrified; elite Romans, enraged.
+* Close-ups on Sael, calm and accepting; followers, horrified; elite Aurelians, enraged.
 * Torches flicker across his face, highlighting **innocence amid cruelty**.
   **Symbolism:** Moral triumph challenged by political cruelty; foreshadowing crucifixion and Sael’s ultimate symbolic legacy.